IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

     install             [Default] Perform full install (or update) of all needed CLIs and Plugins uninstall           Uninstall full IBM Cloud CLI env, including 'bx', and plugins help | -h | -?
 Show this help
-    --force | -f        Force updates of dependencies and other settings during update --trace             Eanble verbose tracing of all activity
+    --force             Force updates of dependencies and other settings during update --trace             Eanble verbose tracing of all activity